eWalker-TestLab/Documentation/DetectionLab_Ubuntu_VB.md

 ### Building and Deploying

+- Outputting *Vagrant* debug information is highly recommended.
+This can be done by adding the `--debug &> <PATH TO YOUR LOG FILE>` flag after each `vagrant` command.
+For example, `vagrant up --debug &> ~/vagrant_up.log`.
+Refer to [the official documentation](https://www.vagrantup.com/docs/other/debugging).

 - SSH is commonly used when managing a remote machine.
 And SSH service could be installed by the following command:

   ```bash